| By Kelli Solt

 stirred emotions with marches such as Blue Bonnets,

 composed for Scottish soldiers forced to join the British army.
+Two original compositions, one entitled Tripping

 up and down the stairs, written after her twins were born,